Approaches to Conflict-free Replicated Data Types: From sequential data types to CRDTs

 Thus, a total order of operations was not attempted: updates could become known in different orders by different replicas.
 This approach achieves both availability and low latency, but it poses a problem: replicas may diverge, possibly forever.
 This problem was addressed using two approaches, in two relevant early works: \begin{itemize} \item In Lazy replication~\cite{DBLP:journals/tocs/LadinLSG92}, relax ordering, but only for commutative operations. \item In Bayou~\cite{DBLP:conf/sosp/TerryTPDSH95}, have conflict detection, client-provided merge procedures, tentative writes for availability, but the same order at all replicas for committed writes (possibly undoing and reapplying if necessary) for eventual consistency. \end{itemize}

 \topic{Conflict-free Replicated Data Types}

 The introduction of Conflict-free Replicated Data Types (CRDTs)~\cite{DBLP:conf/sss/ShapiroPBZ11} was an important step over previous approaches to optimistic replication.
 A CRDT is exposed as a standard data type, providing operations.
-Each data type object is replicated and accessed locally by two kinds of operations: \begin{itemize} \item mutator operations update state; \item query operations look at the state and return a result. \end{itemize} Operations are always available, not depending on any kind of synchronization.
-This makes a CRDT object highly available, even under partitions, with essentially zero response time for its operations (only local computation).
+Each data type object is replicated and accessed locally by two kinds of operations: \begin{itemize} \item mutator operations update state; \item query operations look at the state and return a result. \end{itemize} Operations are always available, not depending on synchronization.
+A CRDT object is highly available, even under partitions, with essentially zero operation response time (only local computation).

-As previous optimistic replication approaches, information is propagated to other replicas asynchronously.
+As previous optimistic replication approaches, information is propagated asynchronously.
 The main novelty is that conflicts are dealt with semantically, making a replication-aware concurrent specification part of the data type definition.
 This specification expresses how conflicts are solved and, contrary to previous approaches, is not limited to commutative operations.
-The conflict resolution is encapsulated by the data type, freeing programmers from having to write application-specific ad hoc conflict resolution code.
+Conflict resolution is encapsulated by the data type, freeing programmers from having to write application-specific ad hoc conflict resolution code.
 (The effort becomes choosing the appropriate CRDTs.)

 \topic{ADTs vs objects}